Publisher: The Rt. Rev. Shannon S. Johnston

 Staff Writer: Patrick Keyser

 Patrick is a seminarian at Berkeley Divinity School at Yale.
-While serving in the Episcopal Service Corps in Richmond, Va., he was awarded a grant to teach English as a second language through Biblical translation.
-He graduated summa cum laude from the College of William & Mary.
+During his time serving with the Episcopal Service Corps in Richmond, Va., he was awarded a grant to start a program that helps low-literacy adults who want to learn to read the Bible.
+He loves Italy more than most Italians.